 Section 14.2 Legal Construction.
 Any question as to the application or interpretation of any provision of these Bylaws shall be resolved by the Board.
 To the greatest extent possible, these Bylaws shall be construed to conform to all legal requirements and all requirements for obtaining and maintaining all tax exemptions that may be available to nonprofit corporations.
 If any Bylaw provision is held invalid, illegal, or unenforceable in any respect, the invalidity, illegality, or unenforceability will not affect any other provision, and these Bylaws will be construed as if they had not included the invalid, illegal, or unenforceable provision.

 Section 14.3 Headings.
 The headings used in these Bylaws are for convenience and may not be considered in construing these Bylaws.
 Section 14.4 Number and Gender.
 All singular words include the plural, and all plural words include the singular.
 All pronouns of one gender include reference to the other gender.
 Section 14.5 Parties Bound.
-These Bylaws will bind and inure to the benefit of the Members, Directors, Segment Alternates, TAC Representatives, officers, subcommittee members, employees, and agents of ERCOT and their respective administrators, legal representatives, successors, and assigns except as these Bylaws otherwise provide.
+These Bylaws will bind and inure to the benefit of the Members, Directors, Segment Alternates, TAC Representatives, Officers, subcommittee members, employees, and agents of ERCOT and their respective administrators, legal representatives, successors, and assigns except as these Bylaws otherwise provide.

 Section 14.6 Effective Date.
-The effective date of these Amended and Restated Bylaws is September 11, 2014 , provided that the Board may implement transition procedures before the effective date in order to ensure a smooth transition to the structure described in these Bylaws.
+The effective date of these Amended and Restated Bylaws is {Month Day, Year – Date of PUCT Approval}, provided that the Board may implement transition procedures before the effective date in order to ensure a smooth transition to the structure described in these Bylaws.